Richi2PL/Omen-map-edit-Backup/README.md

 This is the first released version

-(This is a backup of Omen World edit)
+(This is a backup of Omen map edit)